canhld94/HeteroServing/README.md

 gtest==1.10.0: testing
 ```

 The following package are required to build the project.
-Note that even this could run with GCC5, sometime when you run the server with FPGA under high
+Note that even this could run with GCC5, sometime when you run the server with FPGA under high load.
+If you don't want to use conan, mannually add cmake modules to the CMake files.

 ```
 GCC>=5
 CMake>=3.13
 Conan
 ```

-If you don't want to use conan, mannually add cmake modules to the Cmake files.

 ## Directory structure